 A bit more about me as a writer…

 As I said on the landing page, aside from acting, I’m a novelist and screenwriter.
-A recurring theme is the ‘outsider’ (and twins, I constantly have to censor my Gothic drive to put twins in every damn thing).
-My writing tends to be character-driven rather than concept-driven but I do like a compulsive story.
+A recurring theme in my work is the outsider (and twins, I constantly have to censor my Gothic drive to put twins in every damn thing).
+My writing tends to be character-driven rather than concept-driven but I love a compulsive narrative.

-As well as devising my own projects, I love to collaborate (obviously when the chemistry’s right, otherwise it’s the freshest of hells).
-I’m currently working with Kate Ashfield, (writer of CH4’s Born to Kill), the American playwright, Lans Traverse, actor, Preeya Kalidas and novelist, Laura Lockington.
+As well as devising my own TV projects, I love to collaborate (obviously when the chemistry’s right, otherwise it’s the freshest of hells).
+I’m currently working with Kate Ashfield, the American playwright, Lans Traverse, actor, Preeya Kalidas and novelist, Laura Lockington.
 Kate and my pilot, Harvest, is with the production team Neon Ink.

 My pilot The Name of Action recently made it to the semi-finals for the Shore Scripts competition, making the top 4% from over a 1000 submissions.

 I’m part of a production company 100 Names with fellow actors/writers/producers and directors, Olivia Poulet, Laurence Dobietsz, Sammy Swainsbury, Antonia Finlay, Lisa Kerr and Lauren.
 We have produced two short films, Deliver Me and Just Do It, which I wrote.

 My début novel, The Cuckoo Boy, was published by To Hell With (set up by Laurence Johns and Lucy Owen to publish first novels).
 If you can be bothered to read them, there’s a whole host of review extracts below.
 (The good ones obviously.
 There was only one poor one penned by a blogger – which is also – naturally – the only one I can quote from.)